-We can identify the unit $S^2$ between the Minkowski space and the de Sitter space using (\ref{S3toMink}) and (\ref{OmegaToHatOmega}), so that we have an effective map between coordinates $(t,r)$ and $(\tau,\chi)$:
+We can identify the unit $S^2$ between the Minkowski space and the de Sitter space using (\ref{S3toMink}) and (\ref{OmegaToHatOmega}), so that, we have an effective map between coordinates $(t,r)$ and $(\tau,\chi)$:

-which reveals that the triangular $(\tau,\chi)$ domain (where the points represent unit $S^2$) is nothing but the Penrose diagram of Minkowski space (See Fig. \ref{CPplot}).
-The special lines and points in Fig. \ref{CPplot} are given by
+which reveals that the triangular $(\tau,\chi)$ domain (where the points represent unit $S^2$) is nothing but the Penrose diagram of Minkowski space (See Figure \ref{CPplot}).
+The special lines and points in Figure \ref{CPplot} are given by

 with the Minkowski spatial and temporal infinity $i^0$ and $i^\pm$ corresponding to the edges while the Minkowski null infinity~$\mathscr{I}^\pm$ corresponding to the conformal boundary $\chi{=}|\tau|$ of the Penrose diagram.